 Compared to other ski resorts around the world, Tsaghkadzor is very affordable, even though it has a decent, modern skiing infrastructure.
 It is a great option for those who love a good dose on adrenaline.
 For breathtaking views from the top of the mountain take a ride with a rope-way – you won’t regret it.
 And those of you who are looking for real extreme experiences – check out the zip-line.
-To learn more about Tsaghkadzor and other popular winter spots check out my post on ski resorts in Armenia. (coming soon)
+To learn more about Tsaghkadzor and other popular winter spots check out my post on the best ski resorts in Armenia.

 Enjoy vibrant Yerevan in winter

 If you prefer the city environment during winter, you would certainly appreciate the fact that, unlike during summer, Yerevan is a lot more vibrant during the day in winter months.
 It’s understandable, given that in summer the temperatures during the day are too high for people to hang out on the streets.
 So, people tend to go out well past the sunset.
 Though, it’s different in winter – you can see people roaming around and enjoying their daily lives in the streets of Yerevan at any time of the day.